adamecooper/adamecooper.github.io/_posts/2024-10-21-scholastic-metaphysics-feser-notes.md

 is not a tautology because it tells us powers are real, and critics of Scholasticism would not agree with that.
 Powers establish that causal relations actually exist.
+- Physical sciences explain how causes bring about their characteristic effects, but scholastic philosophy establishes the reason there is causality at all.
+- metaphysics : chemistry :: powers : vehicles
+- trying to reduce powers to vehicles runs into the same problem as trying to reduce potencies to act (i.e. the denial of change).